cored/cored.github.io/_posts/2015-09-30-interviews-asking-the-right-question.markdown

 Probably you are thinking but I need a job right away.
 And I understand that but you shouldn't be putting yourself in a position of suffering; believe me when I say this if you don't figure out the amount of effort that you will have to do to just deliver value to that company you will suffer.
-To me life is to short to be miserable most of the time and since we spend a lot of time at work is better to find the place that is actually align with our values and goals so we can smile more often about the things that we love the most, coding.
+To me life is too short to be miserable most of the time and since we spend a lot of time at work is better to find the place that is actually align with our values and goals so we can smile more often about the things that we love the most, coding.